ICJIA/icjia-criminal-justice-reform-commission/README.md

 Make sure [node](http://www.nodejs.org) and [bower](http://bower.io/) are installed.
 For more information or questions about installation, please contact me.

-Once node is installed, you'll want to make sure that Grunt's command line interface (CLI) is installed globally:
+Once node and bower installed, you'll want to make sure that Grunt's command line interface (CLI) is installed globally:

 ```bash
 npm install -g grunt-cli